olayideibironke/llm-behavior-optimization/README.md

 - Output auditing
 - Context boundary management

-The goal is reliable, structured intelligence — not random creativity.
+The goal is reliable, structured intelligence, not random creativity.

 ---